Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 ![Recipe details](static/assets/images/recipe-details2.png)

 Under the recipe secion there comes the like and comment section.
 When logged in the user can like and comment the recipe.
 To like a recipe you click the heart icon and it then changes color from transparent to red (or back to transparent if unlike).
-The user can also see the number of comments made on that recipe.
+The user can also see the number of comments (when approved and deployed) made on that recipe.

 ![Recipe details](static/assets/images/likes.png)